els285/SummerProjects24/TechnicalPrereqs.md

 # Technical Prerequisites

 This is an evolving list of technical (i.e. non-physics) information which I think will be useful.
-U nfortunately as well as knowing lots of physics you also have to have a pretty broad knowledge of coding, installing and compiling software, UNIX platforms etc.
+Unfortunately as well as knowing lots of physics you also have to have a pretty broad knowledge of coding, installing and compiling software, UNIX platforms etc.

 ## How we do physics
 In my experience, most physical science research nowadays involved developing or using various different computer programmes, including writing one's own instructions for the computer.